vchintal/simple-jdg-labs/embedded/lab05-persistence/README.md

 This lab demonstrates how to instantiate a simple **JBoss Data Grid** cache backed by a file based cache store for durability or just to offload entries ([documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/7.0/html-single/Administration_and_Configuration_Guide/index.html#Single_File_Store_Configuration_Library_Mode)).

 There is usually no change to how the clients interact with the cache.
-The change is all in the how the cache is configured.
+The change is only in the how the cache is configured.

 The lab should be run in three ways with the cache configuration having:
 1. No eviction (eviction configuration should be commented out)